KhartesViewer/khartes/README.md

 volume (which is a series of TIFF files) back into khartes, be sure to set the `TIFFS are from vc_layers` checkbox in the TIFF loader dialog.

-## Advanced Topic: Importing Mesh (`.obj`) files
+## Advanced topic: Importing mesh (`.obj`) files

 Khartes allows you to import, and work with, fragments that have been created in [`volume-cartographer`](https://github.com/educelab/volume-cartographer).

-Before you begin importing these fragments, you need to learn a little about the different file types that are produced by `Volume-cartographer` (VC for short), so you know which ones to import, and where to find them.
+Before you start importing these fragments, you need to learn a little about the different file types that are produced by `Volume-cartographer` (VC for short), so you know which ones to import, and where to find them.

-VC makes the fragments ('segments' in VC terminology) available in files of various formats.
+VC makes fragments ('segments' in VC terminology) available in files of various formats.
 The files belonging to a particular fragment are all placed in a single sub-directory.